STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 If you see them, you're fucking up.

-So if border patrol or customs catches you, whether you're smuggling drugs, you're smuggling aliens, you're smuggling smuggling guns southbound, you're smuggling contraband and whatever it is.
+So, if Border Patrol or customs catches you, whether you're smuggling drugs, you're smuggling aliens, you're smuggling guns southbound, you're smuggling contraband in, whatever it is, they're going to contact Homeland Security Investigations, HSI.

 They are the detectives of the Department of Homeland Security.

-So think of border patrol and customs and border protection as the police officers uniform, and then think of HSI as the detectives.
+So, think of Border Patrol and customs and border protection as the police officers uniform, and then think of HSI as the detectives.

-So once they catch someone smuggling in drugs or someone smuggling in aliens, they call us and then we show up and we take the case from there.
+So, once they catch someone smuggling in drugs or someone smuggling in aliens, they call us and then we show up and we take the case from there.

 We show up and interview the bad guy.